jedevc/fyp-report/report.md

 appending `"@<lib>.<header-name>"` - e.g. `printf` becomes `printf@libc.stdio`.
 We also translate each C-style type signature into a vulnspec-style type that can be parsed using the vulnspec parser.
-These tag definitions are then written to JSON files, ready for utilization by the main `vulnspec` tool.
+These tag definitions are then written to JSON files, ready for utilisation by the main `vulnspec` tool.

 ## Translation